alexmy21/redis-meta/README.md

 ## Running project

-There are two projects in this repository:
+There are two sub-projects in this repository:

-1. meta is a core embeddable python libraray;
+1. meta - is a core embeddable python libraray;
-2. meta-app that created to demo how redis-meta can be used in user's applications.
+2. meta-app - it is created to demo how redis-meta can be used in user's applications.

+To run meta-app you should execute the following command from the terminal (assuming that you are in the project root and you activated venv):

+`(redis-meta) alex:~/PYTHON/redis-meta$ uvicorn server:app --reload`

+I am using postman to communicate with meta-app.
+You can find postman collection in the file

+redis-meta.postman_collection.json

+that is in root of the project.